 Each participant has a CU student volunteer assigned to them as an "ambassador" during their time on campus for CWA week.
-The student ambassador offers to act as a point of contact during their stay in order to assist and answer any questions that may arise—and also gives the participant a commemorative CWA pin.
+The speaker ambassador offers to act as a point of contact during their stay in order to assist and answer any questions that may arise—and also gives the participant a commemorative CWA pin.
 This is an excellent way to meet and connect with the CWA speakers.

-Apply to be a CWA Student Ambassador
+Apply to be a CWA Speaker Ambassador

 For each panel session, a student or community committee member is assigned to work behind the scenes to coordinate logistics for that event.
 This includes introducing panel members to the moderator, leading them from CWA headquarters to the venue and ensuring that the session's physical needs are in order (microphones are working, water is available, name cards are in place).
 The producer stays in the back of the venue throughout the session to make sure everything runs smoothly.